learn-co-curriculum/dsc-data-ethics-modern-phrenology/README.md

 ## Introduction
 In this course, you will be introduced to a number of data science topics from coding with Python, statistics, databases, natural language processing, and more.
 Data science is a relatively new field and every day data scientists are challenged with ethical questions for which there are little regulations and precedent to dictate their course of action.

 When you are choosing a topic for a machine learning project, you have a lot of options, particularly when you are a student.
-As information technology professionals, it is crucial that we use good science to ensure that the insights we report to our stakeholders are based on sound evidence and not __pseudo-science__.
+As information technology professionals, it is crucial that you use good science to ensure that the insights you report to your stakeholders are based on sound evidence and not __pseudo-science__.

 This lesson details some kinds of targets you should _not_ try to build a project around predicting, in order to avoid performing "AI phrenology".